tuantle/tsf/examples/sunspot/TUTORIAL.md

 | 3 | 83.3           | 83.3           |
 | 4 | 84.9           | 84.9           |

 To help make this dataset easier to train, a 12 months average window is applied to each data point.
-So each datapoint is an average of the previous 12 months.
+So each data point is an average of the previous 12 months.
 This smooth out the fluctuations and reduce the complexity in the dataset.
 And the plot of the processed [dataset](https://github.com/tuantle/tsf/blob/master/examples/sunspot/datasets/training_dataset.csv)

 ![Image](plots/dataset.png "dataset")